isc-projects/kea/doc/sphinx/kea-messages.rst

 Logged at debug log level 55.
 This debug message indicates that two values are popped from the value stack.
-They are then combined via logical or and the result is pushed onto the value stack.
+They are then combined via logical "or" and the result is pushed onto the value stack.
 The string is displayed in text.